 River Arts District: Visit the many artists that have studios in converted warehouses and industrial buildings along the river, just a few miles from downtown.
 Read all about the River Arts District.

 New Belgium Brewery: Tour the amazing brewery and sample beers while watching the action on the river.
+Walk or bike the new riverside greenway.
 Read more!

 French Broad River in Madison County